Niiok/OpenGL-sb6code/README.md

-#This project is walk-through of OpenGL SUperBible 6th.
+# This project is walk-through of OpenGL SuperBible 6th.

 Learning OpenGL with FreeGLUT.